sumotoy/TFT_ILI9163C/README.md

 	- Very FAST!, expecially with Teensy 3.x where uses hyper fast SPI.
 	- Tons of examples !!!
-	- It uses just 4 or 5 wires.
+	- It uses just 4 wires (2 shared with other devices).
 	- Compatible at command level with Adafruit display series so it's easy to adapt existing code.
 	- It uses the standard Adafruit_GFX Library (you need to install).
 	- SPI transaction compatible (only where supported, actually only Teensy3 but soon more)